-6 Surprising Diseases Your Hands Might Predict
+10 Surprising Conditions Your Hands Might Predict

 From finger length to grip strength, our hands can indicate risk factors for a number of surprising conditions.

-Finger length reveals: arthritis risk
+Finger length reveals: Arthritis risk

 Shaky hands reveal: Parkinson’s disease

-Nail colour reveals: kidney disease
+Nail colour reveals: Kidney disease

-Grip strength reveals: heart health
+Grip strength reveals: Heart health

-A weak grip predicts a higher risk of heart attack or stroke and lower chances of survival, according to a new Lancet health study of nearly 140,000 adults in 17 countries.
+A weak grip predicts a higher risk of heart attack or stroke and lower chances of survival, according to a Lancet study of nearly 140,000 adults in 17 countries.
 Grip strength was a better predictor of death than was blood pressure.
 Researchers say grip strength is a marker of overall muscle strength and fitness, and they recommend whole-body strength training and aerobic exercise to reduce heart disease risk.

-Sweaty palms reveal: hyperhidrosis
+Sweaty palms reveal: Hyperhidrosis

 Overly clammy hands may be a symptom of menopause or thyroid conditions, as well as hyperhidrosis, in which overactive sweat glands cause far more perspiration than necessary.
 Most people with the condition sweat from only one or two parts of the body, such as the armpits, palms, or feet.
 A doctor may prescribe a strong antiperspirant to decrease sweat production.

-Fingerprints reveal: high blood pressure
+Fingerprints reveal: High blood pressure